jacksonk-price/akc_scraper/README.md

 ## To Do

- * Add a method which collects min and max weight values for each breed
+ * Fix issues with some weight values returning zero or containing extra text in collect_breed_weight_method